Endeavour Academy is an inclusive school and may offer the following range of provision to support pupils with SEND.

 Parents volunteer in school to support pupils in the classroom in a range of ways.
 Parents are represented on the Governing Body.

-The school staff, Inclusion Manager offer assistance with completing paperwork.
+The school staff, Inclusion Manager and Attendance Officer offer assistance with completing paperwork.
 Parents can seek this support directly from the child’s class teacher, Inclusion Manager or the school office.

 The school provides information, advice and guidance on the assessment and SEN process, outside agencies such as Speech and Language Therapy and Educational Psychology.